 - Expertise in supporting an IP practice and an understanding about the complexities of business relationships both internally and externally.

-- Strong interpersonal skills and ability to work effectively with difference levels of constituencies.
+- Strong interpersonal skills and ability to work effectively with different levels of constituencies.

 - Flexibility and capacity to respond calmly, efficiently, and effectively in stressful situations.